Meet the Charleston Promise Neighborhood Staff

 A sense of respect for others and fairness drive Vicky at Charleston Promise Neighborhood.
 She wants today’s children to have the same opportunity to succeed, regardless of where a child starts in life, inspired by her own family stories of grandparents and a parent migrating to this country for a better life.

 Vicky and her husband Chris have a daughter, Emily, who graduated from Academic Magnet High School and now studies biomedical engineering at Case Western Reserve University.
-They enjoy a menagerie of pets: a border collie, a dozen fish and five cats, three of which are strays desperately trying to move in permanently.
-When she’s not helping children in The Neck succeed in school, Vicky enjoys Charleston and its cultural offerings, reading and cooking.
+They enjoy a menagerie of pets: a hound dog puppy, a dozen fish, two cats and one stray desperately trying to move in permanently.
+When she's not helping children in The Neck succeed in school, Vicky enjoys Charleston and its cultural offerings, reading, cooking, yoga and meditation.

 Radia Heyward, Community Engagement Program Manager

 Radia Heyward serves Charleston as the Community Engagement Program Manager at Charleston Promise Neighborhood.
-But that’s not her main job.
-Radia is the mother of a 10-year-old and two high school students, and if the results are any indication, she’s doing stellar work.
+But that's not her main job.
+Radia is the mother of a 12 year-old and two college students, and if the results are any indication, she's doing stellar work.

 Three kids.
 Three schools.
 Three top performers.
 Radia is a busy woman.
 But that's nothing new: she has been serving her community since she was 12 years old.